pr0fix/caffeinated-strings/README.md

 ```

 3. `brewLength(str)`
-   Returns the length of a string (how "long" the brew is).
+   Calculates the length of the input string (how "long" the brew is).
+   Returns the length as `number`:

 ```js
 let brew = "coffee";